-This story has been updated with new information about Coronavirus and cats.
+This story has been updated with new information about coronavirus and dogs in the United States, and in cats.
 We’ll continue to update with any new information from health authorities.

-With Coronavirus disease (COVID-19) now officially a pandemic, collective fear of the illness has reached new levels.
+With coronavirus disease (COVID-19) officially a pandemic, collective fear of the illness has reached new levels.
 But for people hunkering down at home, there’s one thing you probably don’t have to worry about: your dog becoming ill and spreading the disease.

 A Pomeranian in Hong Kong made news when he tested “weak positive” for COVID-19 after the dog’s owner was confirmed positive for the virus.
 Hong Kong’s Agriculture, Fisheries and Conservation Department (AFCD) detected low levels of the virus after taking samples from the dog’s nasal and oral cavity on February 27.
 The dog was placed in an animal quarantine facility, with a “low level infection,” but showed no signs of the disease (the 17-year-old dog died March 16 after being sent home with his owner.
 The dog had tested negative twice for the disease before being returned to his home; his owner had also been cleared of the disease).

-As the WOAH states on its site, “there is no evidence that dogs play a role in the spread of this human disease or that they become sick,” and “there is no justification in taking measures against companion animals which may compromise their welfare.”
+As the World Organization For Animal Health states on its site, “the current spread of COVID-19 is a result of human to human transmission.
+To date, there is no evidence that companion animals play a significant a role in spreading the disease.
+Therefore, there is no justification in taking measures against companion animals which may compromise their welfare.”

 It’s easy to see how reports of an infected dog could generate fears that COVID-19 can spread from dogs to humans and vice versa, as the disease is zoonotic, or transmissible between animals and people.
 WOAH notes that genetic data shows that COVID-19 is related to other coronavirus types found in bats, the likely source of the disease.
 But there are significant barriers to a virus making a jump between species.